Melvin-leo/sentiment-analysis-news/README.md

 ```
 New dataset is introduced for model 9.
 This dataset have been further processed to remove some of the unnecessary words that are repeated more frequently in some of the data.
 `train_test_split` is once again not used for better testing and training.
+This is the best model so far in the research with accuracy up to 90 percent for both negative enad positive.

 **Tried increasing the number of positive data, added 5000 more positive data than negative data but results deteriorated, might be due to the increase in weight for non relevant words thatreduced on the impact of weight of negative sentiments.
 ##Converting the data into sequences to be fed into the model